-David I. Kertzer has been the Dupee University Professor of Social Science since coming to Brown, in 1992.
+David I. Kertzer has been the Dupee University Professor of Social Science since coming to Brown in 1992.
 He is also professor of anthropology and Italian studies.

 In 2005 Kertzer was elected a member of the American Academy of Arts and Sciences.
-He is past president of the Social Science History Association and the Society for the Anthropology of Europe, and served as provost of Brown University from 2006 to 2011.
+He is past president of the Social Science History Association and of the Society for the Anthropology of Europe, and served as provost of Brown University from 2006 to 2011.

 "The United States, the Holy See, and Italy's racial laws," (with Alessandro Visani).
 Pp. 327-41 in Charles Gallagher, David Kertzer, and Alberto Melloni, eds., Pius XI and America.
 Berlin: Lit Verlag, 2012.

 "Italy's Path to Very Low Fertility: The Adequacy of Economic and Second Demographic Transition Theories," (with Michael White, Laura Bernardi, and Giuseppe Gabrielli).
 European Journal of Population 25(1): 89-115, 2009.

 "Social Anthropology and Social Science History."
 Social Science History 33:1:1-16 (2009).

 "An imperfect contraceptive society: Fertility and contraception in Italy." (with Alessandra Gribaldo, and Maya Judd).
 Population and Development Review, 35(3): 551-584 (2009).